BradyRyun/StockChecker/README.md

 # StockChecker

 This is a simple stock checking application that will output to the command line information regarding your Robinhood account.
-To get started, you will need python install on your machine.
+To get started, you will need python install on your machine. <br />

-Run
+Run the following commands: <br />
 ```
 pip install robin_stocks
 pip install numpy